-Canadian student Jessica Gilchrist, 19, was holding offers from universities in two different countries – Canada and the UK – before she received her International Baccalaureate results last July.
+Canadian student Jessica Gilchrist, 20, was holding offers from universities in two different countries – Canada and the UK – before she received her International Baccalaureate results in the July of 2017.
 But, as results day drew closer, she saw that Clearing and Adjustment offered her the opportunity to pursue her long-term ambition of training to be a doctor and so began planning to apply for a place on the medicine degree course at St George’s.

 “From a young age I aspired to pursue a career in medicine.
 By attending biomedical summer camps, pre-med taster courses, work experiences, suturing courses and even becoming a qualified phlebotomist, I was fairly sure medicine was for me!
 I really wanted to study in the UK because students can enrol in medicine directly, without first completing an undergraduate degree, as is required in some other countries.” said Jessica.